 See here for resources that can help you find a probiotic product to address your needs.

 Like all strategies for promoting health, many factors unique to you may influence what works for you and what doesn’t.
 That’s true for probiotics, too.
 Any specific probiotic strain might not work for everyone.
 Scientists think the factors that might influence whether a probiotic works for you could include your unique diet, the existing microbes in your digestive tract, what medications you may be taking, and your personal physiology.
 One strategy for figuring out whether a probiotic is right for you is to try a product for about a month.
 If you don’t see the benefit you are looking for, then perhaps it’s not the right one for you.
 Prebiotics and some fermented foods are alternative ways to address health through the gut.

 Probiotics are safe for most people, but talk to your doctor first if you suffer from an immune disorder or short bowel syndrome, or have a serious illness.
 You should also check with a medical professional before giving probiotics to an infant.

 Make sure your product contains the level of probiotics needed for the intended health benefit.

-Check out this infographic on how to read probiotic labels to find out how many live microorganisms (measured in colony-forming units) are present.
+Check out this infographic, “Deciphering a probiotic label”, on how to read probiotic labels to find out how many live microorganisms (measured in colony-forming units) are present.

-This infographic explains the scientific evidence for probiotic use in healthy individuals.
+This infographic, called “Probiotics for healthy people”, explains the scientific evidence for probiotic use in healthy individuals.

-There are many probiotic products on the shelves—read this handy checklist for choosing one that meets your needs.
+There are many probiotic products on the shelves—read this handy “Probiotic checklist” for choosing one that meets your needs.

-See here for an overview of exactly what probiotics are, where to find them, and what they can do for your health.
+See this infographic called “Probiotics” for an overview of exactly what probiotics are, where to find them, and what they can do for your health.